13 Jul 5 Harmful Effects of Excessive Calcium in Your Body

-Calcium is an essential mineral that promotes strength to teeth and bones.
-It also provides optimal support to heart health, nervous system and muscles.
+Calcium is an essential mineral that promotes strength in teeth and bones.
+It also provides optimal support to heart health, the nervous system, and muscles.
 Alike low calcium level, excessive calcium level is not good at all.
 It is a prominent aspect of the emergence of many health complications.

 These are the five most severe effects of excessive calcium, which need to be treated as soon as possible.

-If you are suffering from high calcium level in your blood, then you are more prone to hypercalcemia.
+If you are suffering from high calcium levels in your blood, then you are more prone to hypercalcemia.
 Parathyroid glands control the level of calcium in the blood.
-These tiny glands commence secreting the hormone if it finds demanding of calcium.
+These tiny glands commence secreting the hormone if it finds a demand for calcium.
 This hormone regularizes,

-• The kidneys for excreting low amount of calcium through urination
+• The kidneys for excreting a low amount of calcium through urination

-• The bones to release some amount of calcium in the blood
+• The bones release some amount of calcium into the blood

 Furthermore, some underlying conditions promote the parathyroid glands that lead to disruption of the calcium level causing hypercalcemia.
-It impedes numerous functions of the internal organs and is associated health problems like abnormal brain and heart function, kidney stones and poor bone health.
-With time, it can be life threatening too.
+It impedes numerous functions of the internal organs and is associated with health problems like abnormal brain and heart function, kidney stones, and poor bone health.
+With time, it can be life-threatening too.

 The thyroid gland is guarded by the tiny parathyroid gland.
 Regularizing the phosphorous and calcium level in the blood is the responsibility of this gland.
-Moreover, at a certain point of time, this gland releases the parathyroid hormone that assists the calcium to remain in the blood.
-As a result, the food rich in calcium accumulates in the blood contributes to raising its level day-by-day.
+Moreover, at a certain point in time, this gland releases the parathyroid hormone that assists the calcium to remain in the blood.
+As a result, the food rich in calcium accumulates in the blood and contributes to raising its level day by day.

 3. Soft tissue problem

-Accumulation of high amount of calcium is the main cause of the hardening and calcifying of the soft tissues.
-Gradually, this will lead to impair the function of the kidney, which results in kidney failure.
+Accumulation of a high amount of calcium is the main cause of the hardening and calcifying of the soft tissues.
+Gradually, this will lead to impairing the function of the kidney, which results in kidney failure.

 4. Digestive problem

 If you are a frequent sufferer of constipation, then you must know that this can be the result of a high level of calcium in your blood.
-Most of the people consider this digestive issue, but ideally, it is the problem of misbalance of essential minerals in the body.
+Most people consider this a digestive issue, but ideally, it is the problem of a misbalance of essential minerals in the body.